Are you thinking of starting a Shopify dropshipping store? This guide is for you.

 To start with, Shopify is very simple to use.
 It provides a visual interface that simplifies the store set-up process.

 You don’t have to be a programmer to set up your eCommerce store.
 Creating a Shopify account is as simple as creating a Facebook account.

-With the clean navigation, everything you need to set up your store is within your reach.
-No hidden link or fees.
+With clean navigation, everything you need to set up your store is within your reach.
+No hidden links or fees.
 There’s a video(s) to walk you through right in your dashboard.

 Here’s another plus for Shopify, it’s dropshipping friendly.
 From sourcing your products to importing the details into your store, Shopify has got you covered.

 Numerous Apps and Features